Environmental law and practice in Australia: overview

 In Western Australia, as in other jurisdictions, there are financial penalties for causing water pollution.
 (Question 2).

-The penalty for failing to comply with the Health Act provision is a maximum fine of AU$10,000 and a daily penalty of AU$1,000.
-The Irrigation Act imposes penalties of up to AU$10,000 for each offence and additional daily penalties may apply.
+The penalty for failing to comply with the Health Act provision is a maximum fine of A$10,000 and a daily penalty of A$1,000.
+The Rights in Water and Irrigation Act 1914 imposes penalties of up to A$10,000 for each offence and additional daily penalties may apply.

 Permits and regulator

-Air pollution is regulated at both a Commonwealth and State and Territory level.
+Air pollution is regulated at Commonwealth and state/territory level.
 There are a number of national policies and programmes related to the reduction of air pollution in relation to the transport, residential and industrial sectors.

 Commonwealth and complimentary state and territory legislation allow the National Environment Protection Council to make National Environment Protection Measures (NEPMs), including the: